Immunomodulators

 It is very important that you do not get pregnant if you are taking immunomodulators.
 The fetus would develop serious abnormalities.
 Sperm is also affected, so men should not conceive a child or donate sperm.
 If you want to have children, talk to your doctor about fertility options before treatment starts.

-→ READ MORE: Proteasome inhibitors and monoclonal antibodies
+→ READ MORE: Monoclonal antibodies for myeloma

 Podcast: Making Treatment Decisions